-In the case of Apollonia, her story and bread is truly a jewel.
-Since an earlier time she knew that she would take over the family business one day.
-However that dream came true faster than she had anticipated.
-In 2002, Apollonia lost both of her parents in a helicopter accident of which his father was piloting crashed off the Breton coast in the fog.
-Then in 2002, Apollonia did not stop take leave from Paris to study economics at Harvard University.
-This is just the beginning of one of her dreams to obtain an Ivy League education, as she said, since she is half American she grew up with a certain image of American colleges with lovely names such as Harvard, Princeton and so forth propelled her forward to get an education there.
+In the case of Apollonia, her story of bread-making is truly a jewel.
+Since an earlier time she knew that she would take over the family business one day and that dream came true faster than she had anticipated.
+In 2002, Apollonia lost both of her parents in a helicopter accident, his father while piloting crashed off the Breton coast on a foggy day.
+That year, Apollonia did not hold off her plans to leave Paris to study economics at Harvard University.
+This was just the realizing of one of her dreams- to obtain an Ivy League education.
+Being half American she grew up with certain images of American colleges with lovely names such as Harvard, Princeton and so forth propelled her forward to get an education there.

-These days, Apollonia walks from her nearby apartment to rue du Cherche-Midi bakery for its 7.15am opening, checking the night's work with her master baker, talking to staff, and breakfasting on toasted sourdough with them.
-Then, it's time for corporate planning, meetings and site visits as Poilâne has two bakeries in Paris.
-One year or two after she has taken over the business she has went into business with the high-end British supermarket chain Waitrose.
-With all this success, Apollonia is also very modest about her accomplishment and credits her wonderful staff for having been a second family to her while maintaining the tradition of bread-making that her father started.
-When asked if she ever misses being like people her own age, going to parties and dating.
-Her answer is no, that she is still quite young, given her job, personal situation and wealth one must exercise caution.
-Plus, she say, so what if she misses a few parties?
+Between one or two years of taking over Poilâne , she went into business with the high-end British supermarket chain Waitrose.
+Despite al of its success, Apollonia is very modest about her accomplishment and credits her wonderful staff for having been a second family and helping maintaining the tradition of bread-making that her father had started.
+When asked if she ever missed being like people her own age, going to parties and dating.
+Her answer was no, because she feels that she still quite young, facing her job, personal situation and wealth, one must exercise caution.
+Plus, she said, so what if she missed a few parties?
 When she has people like Isabelle Adjani (one of my favorite actresses of all time), Gerard Depardieu, and Robert De Niro coming to buy her bread everyday.